[20K] Vile History

 “We’ve encountered a few predators in the hospital corridors, feral canine creatures rooting through the rubble, but they ran off when they saw how many of us there were.
 The Chinasians didn’t leave much evidence of what happened here and their computer technology is junk, so we can rule out discoveries of cultural significance.
 Ow!
 Bloody thing – sorry, I just tripped over a fallen pallet.”

 “The hospital corridors echo as the wind comes down them.
 It’s quite disconcerting.
-Some of the walls have collapsed and it allows daylight in, but the day is heavily overcast and the wind is getting stronger.
-It’s starting to rain.”
+Some of the walls have collapsed and it allows daylight in, but the day is almost done.
+It gets dark quickly on this world.”

 “This is where things get strange.
 The Chinasians were making some headway with their genetic research but it doesn’t seem to have been a priority at first.
 Then, according to records Quince’s assistant was able to access, the colony received a visit from two strange humans.

 “These strangers were both male and they spoke in a language that was almost impossible to understand until the Chinasians adapted their translator technology.
 The men were apprently of fearsome aspect, much taller and broader than the colonists and capable of amazing feats of strength.
 They claimed their bodies had been genhanced to fight some incredible war and they were willing to share their secrets with the colonists.
-The documentation is pretty garbled due to bad memory sectors and we couldn’t retrieve any vid-logs or medical scans of the strangers, which is bloody typical.
+The documentation is pretty garbled due to bad memory sectors and we couldn’t retrieve any vid-logs or medical scans of the strangers, which is frustrating to say the least.

 “These genhanced humans, who are named Azakiel and Destrius in the documents, claimed that their former master had altered their dna using some kind of enhanced re-sequencing technology.
 From the looks of it, the Chinasian doctors couldn’t make heads or tails of genetic samples the men gave them.
 They estimated that the knowledge required to alter dna in this way was not just years, but centuries ahead of their technology – one reference even said millennia.
 What kind of technology needs millennia to reverse-engineer?
 I can only think the colonists’ technology deficit was greater than expected, or their medics simply weren’t that skilled.